 Give the Entry Some Love

-The front entrance is one of the first things guest see.
-It’s also one of the easiest things to brighten up, needing little more than some color, a personal touch, and maybe a few accessories.
-Bright doors are welcome additions in neighborhoods across the nation, with cheery reds, blues, yellows, and greens bringing the eye to the house.
-This can also serve the purpose of giving your house an edge on the competition if you would like to sell in the future, making a memorable detail.
+The front entrance is one of the first things guests see.
+It’s also easy to brighten up with a pop of color, a personal touch, and maybe a few accessories.
+Bright doors are welcome additions in neighborhoods across the nation.
+Consider cheery reds, blues, yellows, and greens, as these colors bring the eye to the house.
+Thinking of selling your home in the future?
+This memorable detail can also attract buyers and give you a leg up on the competition.
 Give yourself an afternoon without rain for this project, and be sure to prime to get the most vibrant shade out of your paint.

 Getting a Jump On Homegrown

 Your yard refresh can be useful for more than just looks.
 The temperate climate of Southern California makes for an excellent year-round growing season for most plants and vegetables.
-Urban gardens are increasingly trendy as front yard décor, and taking advantage of our thus-far wet winter is a rare chance.
-February and March are good months for end of winter veggies like lettuce, spinach, and other root vegetables.
+Test out your green thumb by growing your own produce in raised beds or containers.

-This doesn’t necessarily mean you need to create a raised garden bed in your front yard.
-Well placed container gardens are every bit as appealing, and can be good for preserving soil moisture.
+If you don’t like the look of raised beds in your front yard, well-placed container gardens are every bit as appealing and can be good for preserving soil moisture.
 They’re also substantially easier to move around if you want to avoid direct sunlight on certain plants now or in the future.
 The mixture of textures and colors can also be useful for livening up xeriscaped gardens, or drawing attention to features like fire pits and seating areas.
-For the crafty among us, used car tires can be painted in all sorts of fantastic colors and stacked for different depths of planting.
+For the crafty among us, there are all sorts of DIY projects to create your own personal retreat.

 Cleaning the Edges

 Whether your front yard refresh requires lawn care or not, keeping the edges well tended makes your home look crisp year round.
 A little attention to the sides of the driveway and garden beds will keep weeds from growing outwards.
-Pruning after the worst of the cold weather will keep your Along the bottoms of hedgerows and flower beds, add two inches of mulch to clean up the appearance.
+Along the bottoms of hedgerows and flower beds, add two inches of mulch to clean up the appearance.
 The additional mulch will keep the soil damp and rich in the coming warmer months, and has a very real effect on water consumption.
 If you’re the proud keeper of a citrus or avocado tree, the late winter months are perfect for fertilizing to ensure a strong crop later.

-If you want to add something new, wood and botanical details are big for 2017, and may be a great time to add some privacy to the yard if you have wanted it.
+If you want to add something new, wood and botanical details are popular and it may be a great time to add some privacy to the yard if you have wanted it.
 Teak trellis, stained wood, and containers with bamboo all make good walls to surround a garden, and easily removed if you find it distracting.
 If you’re in the market to replace any greenery, water-smart options like rosemary, hawthorn, and Mexican elderberry are all strong growers in warmer weather.

 Try Something New

-California has been pleasantly wet for the last couple months, leading to more opportunities for gardeners.
 Taking enjoyment in switching out old details for new ones will keep your home fresh and appealing.
 If you’ve been contemplating changes, take advantage of the cool temperatures and go for it.
-If you’re thinking about ways to increase your curb appeal directly, or to add value to your yard, you can always consult with a Realtor to see what will yield results for you and your house.
+If you’re thinking about ways to increase your curb appeal or to add value to your yard, you can always consult with a Realtor to see what will yield results for you and your house.

 Looking for more tips, or thinking about selling your Southern California home in the near future?
 The Shannon Jones Team is here to help.
-Fill out the contact form below, and we’ll be happy to speak with you about your plans for your house sale and ways to get the best return on your sale.
+Fill out the contact form below, and we’ll be happy to speak with you about your plans.